Friday, May 22, 2009

 The truth is that the leadership ranks of the incumbent government is frilled with Maumoon's former henchmen.
 The slightest scrutiny will show that the minorities who were marginalized during Maumoon's era are still being marginalized by Anni's government.
 Only those who have been marginalized will realize that nothing has really changed.

 Those who long for religious freedom (or even freedom from religion) are oppressed by MoIA.
 The folks from the north and south extremes of Maldives are still underrepresented in the government.
-The oligarchs who ruled during Maumoon's tenure are still there, still yielding the greater powers of the country.
+The oligarchs who ruled during Maumoon's tenure are still there, still wielding the greater powers of the country.

 What the people do not realize is that Anni is not willing to change anything.
 If he wished to, he could reduce the income polarities which see the poor sinking into debt and the rich profiting from it.
 If he chose to, he could give the islanders opportunities equal to those enjoyed by Male' residents.